inpsyde/wp-translation-downloader/docs/Locker.md

 }
 ```

-On second install WP Translation Downloader will check if for a given packageName a translation is available and determine if the translation is locked.

-A locked translations will be identified by following:

-1. The current packageName-language entry will be searched in `.lock`-file.
-2. If available, then following checks will be done:
+Using WP Translation Downloader to downloaded translations in the presence of that lock file will
+result in locked packages _not_ be installed again.

+In fact, WP Translation Downloader will:

+1. Check if target package name is available in the lock file
+2. if so, check if the info for target language is present in the locked package data
+3. If so, check:
-    - The lock version is greater or equal then current version.
+    - locked version is greater or equal to current version
-    - The lock lastUpdated is greater or equal then current lastUpdated.
+    - locked `updated` is greater or equal to translation's `lastUpdated` info coming from Glotpress

---> If both of those checks are matching, then the current packageName-language is locked and will **not** updated.
+If **all** the above checks above pass, the package is considered locked and not installed/updated,

---> If one of those is **not** matching, then the current packageName-language is **not** locked and will be updated.
+otherwise will be downloaded as usual.

+## Lock file version control

+Please note no check is made if the locked packages' translation files are _actually_
+present in the target directory.
+For that reason `wp-translation-downloader.lock` **should be
+git-ignored** if the translation files are git-ignored.